MarconLP/snapify/README.md

          1. Open [B2 Cloud Storage Buckets](https://secure.backblaze.com/b2_buckets.htm).
          2. Create a new Bucket, make sure to set the bucket to private to make sure files are not being made publicly available.
          3. Copy the `Endpoint` as `AWS_ENDPOINT` and the Bucket name as `AWS_BUCKET_NAME` into the `.env`.
 Additionally you need to add the `AWS_REGION`, which is part of the endpoint and should look like this: `us-east-005`.
-         4. Next, go to [Application Keys](https://secure.backblaze.com/app_keys.htm) from the side pane.
+         4. Next, go to [Application Keys](https://secure.backblaze.com/app_keys.htm) from the side panel.
 Then create a new Application Key, with full read and write access to the bucket.
          5. Copy the `keyID` as `AWS_KEY_ID` and the `applicationKey` as `AWS_SECRET_ACCESS_KEY` into the `.env`.

          </details>